Tihar (festival): Kaag Tihar (Day 1)

-The first day of Tihar is called Kaag (crow) Tihar.
-Crows and ravens, believed to be the messengers of the death god Yama, are worshipped with offerings of grains, seeds, and sweets placed on the roofs or out on the streets.
+The first day of Tihar is called Kaag Tihar (काग तिहार).
+Crows and ravens are believed to be the messengers of Yama, the god of death and justice, and are worshipped with offerings of grains, seeds, and sweets placed on the roofs or out on the streets.
 The cawing of crows and ravens is associated with sadness and grief in Hinduism as these birds are believed to carry messages from Yama.
 By feeding the crows, devotees hope to appease them and ward off death and grief for the coming year.

 Alongside Kaag Tihar, Dhanteras (also known as Dhan Trayodashi and Dhanwantari Jayanti) is also observed on this day.
 Dhanvantari, the Hindu god of medicine is revered on this day.
 There is also a tradition of people buying jewelries, utensils and home appliances on this day.
 It is considered auspicious to buy gold or silver on this day.